-Pike, 37, said she was so proud to be starring in the first film directed by a black woman to open the BFI London Film Festival, as A United Kingdom received a gala premiere in the capital.
+Rosamund, 37, said she was proud to be starring in the first film directed by a black woman to open the BFI London Film Festival, as A United Kingdom received a gala premiere in the capital.

-The film was made by Belle director Amma Asante and arriving at the premiere, Pike said: "This is the first time the festival has had a black female director open the festival, that is huge.
+The film was made by Belle director Amma Asante and, arriving at the premiere, Rosamund said: "This is the first time the festival has had a black female director open the festival, that is huge.
 She deserves every success she gets.

 "It's not easy being a woman in this business, it really isn't.
 Even if there is a gap between the films you make, people ask why or question you.